bentomas/smokesignals/README.md

 Loading
 -------

-With Node,
+With Node:

     var smokesignals = require('smokesignals');

-In the browser include the smokesignals script,
+In the browser include the smokesignals script:

     <script src="smokesignals.js"></script>